AgnitumuS/ubjs/packages/xlsx/README.md

-### UnityBase enterprise Excel exporter
+### The UnityBase EE Excel exporter

-AdminUI use this module for export grid view to Excel (via Action -> Export -> Excel)
+AdminUI uses this module to export EntityGridPanel content to Excel (via Action -> Export -> Excel)

 ### Install